 2) Update Your Knowledge Base

-Chances are high that your IT service desk has knowledge base articles that need to be created, updated, or archived… and that someone knows that this knowledge needs to be updated.
-One way to boost morale and increase first call resolution, and reduce escalations is by updating your knowledge base with a one-time maintenance effort.
+The chances are high that your IT service desk has knowledge base articles that need to be created, updated, or archived… and that someone knows that this knowledge needs to be updated.
+One way to boost morale, increase first call resolution, and reduce escalations is by updating your knowledge base with a one-time maintenance effort.

 Here are some questions to ask your service desk team:

-- Which knowledge is completely out of date?
+- Which knowledge is entirely out of date?

 - Which knowledge needs to be updated?